Jake Sternquist

 Variations

-While this carrot puree needs nothing more than a bit of salt and pepper, there are plenty of ways to make it your own:
+While this carrot puree needs nothing more than a little salt and pepper, there are plenty of ways to make it your own:

 Add richness: Butter, olive oil, or a touch of heavy cream will add richness and creaminess.